Want to learn How to Make a Piñata? Follow this easy step-by-step tutorial to make your own DIY piñatas in all shapes and sizes!

 Use the masking tape to adhere the first face of the piñata to the sides.

-When you get to the end, leave a small-ish piece of the 2″ strip un-taped (this is where you’ll fill the piñata later!).
+When you get to the end, leave a small-ish piece of the 2″ strip un-taped (this is where you’ll fill the piñata with plenty of candy and small toys later!).

 Repeat the process with the second face of the piñata.

-When you’re finished assembling the piñata, fill it up with treats, goodies, and small novelty toys.
+When you’re finished assembling the piñata, fill up your finished product with treats, goodies, and small novelty toys.
 Seal the opening with additional masking tape.

 Use the hot glue gun to layer the strips of fringed Party Foil over the piñata until the entire surface is covered.